wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 That is because else never has a condition.

 It is a "catch-all" which runs if none of the conditions are true.
-It's similar to the default that we learne dabout in the switch statement.
+It's similar to the default that we learned about in the switch statement.

 Take the following code 👇